swiftlang/swift-org-website/documentation/articles/getting-started-with-vscode-swift.md

 - [Diagnostics](https://code.visualstudio.com/docs/editor/editingevolved#_errors-warnings)
 - [Quick Fixes](https://code.visualstudio.com/docs/editor/editingevolved#_code-action)

-SourceKit LSP also provides code actions to automate common tasks.
+SourceKit-LSP also provides code actions to automate common tasks.
 Code actions in VS Code appear as a light bulb near the editor margin (see the below screenshot for an example of this).
 Clicking on the light bulb will show you the available actions which can include: